purrbot-site/PurrBot/README.md

 Cuddle   | <@user ...>     | Cuddles the mentioned user(s).
-Fakegit  |                 | Creates a fake commit-message with help of https://whatthecommit.com Hug      | <@user ...>     | Hugs the mentioned user(s).
+Fakegit  |                 | Creates a fake commit-message with help of https://whatthecommit.com Holo     |                 | Gives an image of Holo from Spice and wolf.
+Hug      | <@user ...>     | Hugs the mentioned user(s).
 Kiss     | <@user ...>     | Kisses the mentioned user(s).
 Kitsune  |                 | Shows a image of a kitsune (foxgirl)